-FSU Childcare & Early Learning Programs are accredited by the National Academy of Early Childhood Programs, a Division of the National Association for the Education of Young Children, and operate 44 weeks of the year on the academic calendar.
-Both centers provide high quality, early education and care to 70 children and their families.
-Each center has a director and professional teachers all with Bachelors or advanced degrees.
-The assistant teachers are typically students at FSU, many pursuing advanced degrees, in a wide variety of majors and interests which enriches our centers.
+The National Academy of Early Childhood Programs, a Division of the National Association for the Education of Young Children, accredits FSU Childcare and Early Learning Program’s center.
+The center operates 44 weeks of the year on the University's academic calendar.
+The center provides high quality, early education and care to 133 children and their families.
+The center’s teaching staff is overseen by the Faculty Supervisor for Academics and Curriculum.
+The teaching teams consist of Faculty teachers, all with Bachelors or advanced degrees, and Co-teachers, typically students at FSU pursuing advanced degrees, in a wide variety of majors and interests that enriches our program.